(Photo by Chad Merda)

 Even during a cold spell, it's unlikely that an active compost pile will freeze all the way through.
 The outside may freeze, but the center, where the microbes are busy breaking down the food, will stay warm, Caldwell said.

-In the winter, breaking down your compost into smaller pieces will help speed up decomposition, Caldwell said.
-You can do this by chopping up your fruit and vegetable waste.
+In the winter, breaking down your food waste into smaller pieces before adding it to the pile will help speed up decomposition, Caldwell said.
+You can do this by chopping up your fruit and vegetable waste rather than tossing it on the pile whole.
 When adding brown material such as newspaper or cardboard, rip or cut it up.
 Cutting items into smaller pieces speeds up the breakdown because it creates more surface area, which allows the decomposing organisms more area to feed on.

 It's also OK to stop turning your pile in winter, the New Hampshire extension advises.
 You can keep adding to it, but take the season off from regular turning.
 When it warms up in spring, and warmer temperatures thaw the compost, you can pick up right where you left off.